suryaumapathy2812/practical-MFA-5/README.md

 ## Submitting your solution

-Submit your solution on `B3 Tech` Slack Channel for the rest of the community to see.
+Submit your solution on your respective `Tech` Slack Channel for the rest of the community to see.

 Remember, if you're looking for feedback on your solution, be sure to ask questions when submitting it.
 The more specific and detailed you are with your questions, the higher the chance you'll get valuable feedback from the community.